 Autumn Leaves jazz guitar chord melody (intermediate level) demonstrated, with some improvisation.
 See the intermediate pdf (with TABS) for the complete arrangement.

-My "other favorite" Autumn Leaves track is played by the Ahmad Jamal trio.
+My "other favorite" track is played by the Ahmad Jamal trio.
 They go crazy (with a straigh-ish groove) on the Eb chord (it's a bVI in analysis) and they really stretch.
 You should seek this one too!